theMathR/themathr.github.io/mzits/transcript.md

 Think about the areas fungus can grow in.
 You can make that happen to your will
 "Yes, even inside of humans.
 But to really understand magic, you don't control it, you coexist with it.
 You had perks while being a monster, didn't you know that?"
 "I apologize, not a monster.
 But you liked it."
 "There must be a balance however.
 You cannot all be a fungus monster, it will consume you.
 Such as me with this fire gem, I am flammable by technicality so I can expend some of my energy on fire but if I allow fire to overtake me, I turn into ash.
 There must be a balance however.
-You cannot all be a fungus monster, it will consume you.
-Such as me with this fire gem, I am flammable by technicality so I can expend some of my energy on fire but if I allow fire to overtake me, I turn into ash.
 Understanding this, you understand how to properly user your magical gem.
 It helps you, but don't rely on it."
 > "What happens if we let the magic express itself as it will"

 "Then you shall suffer if you let the magic win"